cmakkaya/devops-cloud-resources/README.md

 ## About This Repository

-🔎 You may find resources (books, notes, interview questions, exam questions, cheat sheets, whitepapers, guides, hands-on, handbooks, etc.) about  `DevOps`  and  `Cloud System`.
+🔎 You may find resources (books, notes, interview questions, exam questions, cheat sheets, whitepapers, guides, hands-on, handbooks, etc.) about  `DevOps Tools`  and  `Cloud Systems`.

 📚 In this repository, I am adding useful resources here to reach them when I need them, and also maybe they can be helpful to others.